stellaservice/kubert/README.md

 kube_config_path is probably not needed unless your kubernetes config is located elsewhere

+s3_secret_path and s3_config_path tell kubert not to use the locally configured ky build path, but to read and write either/both values to a an s3 bucket
+The value provided must begin with s3:// and provide bucket name and path to a folder in bucket containing one folder per environment, i.e. for example above s3://my-bucket/environments/stg/my-project.secret.yml and s3://my-bucket/environments/stg/my-project.configmap.yml

+Kubert will also download from these locations when deploying to kubernetes, and then delete when done to avoid confusion/leaking data, if specified.

 ###Example usage
 ```
 $ kubert console                        # open a console on a task_pod
 $ kubert execute rake db:migrate        # run a migration
 $ kubert list web                       # list all running web pods
 $ kubert sandbox                        # only if rails c/rails console is console_command above, opens console wrapped in DB transaction
 $ kubert context                        # print current kubectl context/cluster
 $ kubert deploy -e prd                  # perform a production deployment
 $ kubert rollback -e prd                # rollback a production deployment
 $ kubert deploy                         # perform a deployment to the default environment
 $ kubert logs web                       # tail the logs from all web pods and interleave together
+$ kubert env all                        # print all secret/configmap values, with secrets sanitized showing last 4 characters
+$ kubert env all --cleartext-secrets    # print all secret/configmap values, with secrets fully visible
+$ kubert env get secret-or-config-key   # print one env value defined in configmap or secrets for default environment
+$ kubert env set key value              # update one env key/value defined in configmap or secrets for default environment
+$ kubert env set key value -s           # create new env key/value defined in secrets for default environment
+$ kubert env set key value -c           # create new env key/value defined in configmap for default environment
+$ kubert env unset key                  # remove an env key/value defined in configmap or secrets for default environment
 ```

 A valid url may also be used in place of a file path for input.